Roma Mitchell: Personal life

 Mitchell was a fourth-generation South Australian.
 Her grandfather, Samuel James Mitchell, had served as a Northern Territory government resident and a judge in South Australia.
 She maintained a close relationship with her mother and remained in mourning following her death in 1938.
 Mitchell's Catholic and Irish working-class heritage contrasted with her attainment of senior positions in a predominantly Protestant establishment, and she valued her imperial honours.
+She was also the godmother of Martin Haese, who served as Lord Mayor of Adelaide from 2014 to 2018.